 This theoretical SE is stunning, with a design that's bang up to date and even slightly improved from the 12 mini's 2020 heyday, with the notch swapped out and replaced with an unobtrusive pinhole for the front-facing camera.
 Just look at it:

-As I've discussed elsewhere - read the full analysis in New renders of iPhone SE 3 based on iPhone 12 mini - this seems rather unrealistic at this point.
-In the past Apple has based its SE models on three-year-old designs, whereas the 12 mini would be just six months old by the time of a spring 2021 event or a year if we have to wait until autumn.
+As we've discussed elsewhere - read the full analysis in New renders of iPhone SE 3 based on iPhone 12 mini - this seems rather unrealistic at this point.
+And the fact that Apple is said to be discontinuing the iPhone Mini design because it hasn't proved as popular as the iPhone SE suggests that it would be crazy to switch to it.

 It's a lovely idea, though.
 You can see all the illustrations on Svetapple's site, which also supplied the main image on this article.